Mercedes-Benz is known as one of the top luxury automakers in the world. However, are Mercedes-Benz good cars and are they reliable?

 Not only are there issues with the fuel system, but several owners have needed to replace it all, including the seals, lines, pump and tank.
 There have also been complaints about brake failure, making this one model to avoid completely.

 2007 Mercedes-Benz S550

 From the surface, one would think that the 2007 S550 is the model to own.
 It contains big seats, speedy acceleration and a quiet cabin.
 It even pumps out 382 horsepower from the V8 engine to get it to 60 mph in just over five seconds.

-However, there are many issues with the electronics and Mercedes-Benz never recalled it.
-For this reason, it became one of the most unreliable among Mercedes enthusiasts.
+However, there are many issues with the electronics, and Mercedes-Benz never recalled it.
+For this reason, it is one of the most unreliable among Mercedes enthusiasts.
 The S550 might also go into limp mode unexpectedly because the Engine Control Unit (ECU) goes bad.
 Sadly, it costs more than $2,000 to replace this vital part.

 Is Mercedes-Benz A Good Car To Buy Used?

 On many levels, it is wise to choose a used Mercedes-Benz vehicle.
 The company knows how to make a high-performing vehicle that provides every luxury and tech feature you could ever want.
 You will be comfortable and enjoy the ride in most used Mercedes models.
 Plus, you can get a majority of them for far less than it costs to buy the model new.